vsumaria/Pt_reconstruction/README.md

 ├── detach
 └── diffusion
 ```
-Contrains the NEB trajectories and python script used to generate Fig. 5 on manuscript.
+Contrains the NEB trajectories and python script used to generate Fig. 5 and S20.